rails/rails/railties/doc/guides/creating_plugins/basics.markdown

     # File: vendor/plugins/yaffle/lib/core_ext.rb

-    class String
-      # returns the current string, prefixed by "squawk!"
+    String.class_eval do
       def to_squawk
         "squawk! #{self}".strip
       end
     end

+When monkey-patching existing classes it's often better to use `class_eval` instead of opening the class directly.

 To test that your method does what it says it does, run the unit tests.
-To make sure your code is picked up by

-To test this, fire up a console and start squawking:
+To test this manually, fire up a console and start squawking:

     script/console
     >> "Hello World".to_squawk